boulder-on/JPassport/README.md

 6. char, char*, char[], char**, char[][]
 7. any other pointer (see Limitations)

-Any C argument that is defined with ** must be annotated with @PTrPtrArg.
+Any C argument that is defined with ** must be annotated with @PTrPtrArg in your Java interface.

 Return types can be:
 1. double